jonasschuett/jonasschuett.github.io/_posts/2020-04-04-introduction.md

 **AI board governance: Best practices in risk oversight** <br>
 John Bridge, Nikhil Mulani, Jonas Schuett <br>
 In this paper, we give an overview of the board’s responsibility for risk oversight.
-We explain what fiduciary duties are and how the Delaware Court of Chancery has interpreted these duties in the so-called _Caremark_ cases.
-Next, we discuss five practices in risk oversight that are implied by _Caremark_ cases.
-We also consider additional practices that boards may want to implement, even though they are not directly implied by _Caremark_ cases.
+We explain what fiduciary duties are and how the Delaware Court of Chancery has interpreted these duties in the so-called "Caremark" cases.
+Next, we discuss five practices in risk oversight that are implied by Caremark cases.
+We also consider additional practices that boards may want to implement, even though they are not directly implied by Caremark cases.

 ---